 Ability to understand, present and translate diverse complex information in a language that is suited to different types of audience.

-Work collaboratively with colleagues to achieve organizational goal.
+Work collaboratively with colleagues to achieve organizational goals.

 Knowledge of Government’s project implementation process in Saint Lucia and the Caribbean region.